roytang/blog/content/posts/2008/04/shadowmoor-prerelease.md

 url: /2008/04/shadowmoor-prerelease/
 ---

-The prerelease was held last April 19 at Robinson&#8217;s Galleria.
+The prerelease was held last April 19 at Robinson&'s Galleria.
 The last time I went 4-0 and won a shirt was Time Spiral prerelease.
 I have a good feeling about this one.
 Then I crack open the following sealed pool:

 <div class="decklist">
   <ul class="decklist_group">